John Diamond (journalist): Illness, awards and death

 In 1997, Diamond was diagnosed with throat cancer.
 He wrote about his experiences with cancer in his newspaper column, for which he won a What The Papers Say award.
 In 1999, he was shortlisted for the Samuel Johnson Prize for his book C: Because Cowards Get Cancer Too....
+The healthcare journal Bandolier reviewed and recommended Diamond's book.
 A BBC documentary was filmed for Inside Story which followed him through treatment, and showed his frustration with his speech difficulties following throat, and later tongue, surgery.

 C: Because Cowards Get Cancer Too... was adapted into a play by Victoria Coren Mitchell called A Lump In My Throat, which was itself later adapted for television.
 Diamond's second book, Snake Oil and Other Preoccupations, was edited by his brother-in-law Dominic Lawson, editor of The Sunday Telegraph, and published posthumously (with a foreword by Richard Dawkins).
 It contained the six chapters of his "uncomplimentary look at the world of complementary medicine" which he had completed before his death, and some of his columns from The Times and The Jewish Chronicle.

 Diamond was the recipient of the HealthWatch Award for 2000.

-Bandolier reviewed and recommended Diamond's book C: Because Cowards Get Cancer Too...